SceneView/sceneform-android/README.md

 Sceneform Maintained SDK for Android
 ====================================

 ## Sceneform Maintained is an ARCore Android SDK with Google Filament as 3D engine.
-This is the continuation of the archived Sceneform.
+This is the continuation of the [Archived Sceneform](https://developers.google.com/sceneform/develop)

 **Android Augmented Reality library: AR Model Viewer, Augmented Images, Augmented Faces, Video, Depth, Cloud Anchors, Instant Placement, Light Estimation and much more in Kotlin and Java**